 Given Alexandria’s need for attention and supervision, having younger siblings would not be ideal for her at this time.
 She doesn’t have a preference about where her family lives, as long as they take good care of her and give her an abundance of appropriate affection and attention.
 She does need to stay connected with caregivers she has known for a few years and to have their help with a careful transition into a permanent family.

-Alex is working at grade level for the third grade.
+Alexandria is working at grade level.
 Historically she has done very well in school.
-However, Alex has struggled this year with good peer relations and social integration.
-She has been to several different elementary schools over the last three years which has made secure peer relationships difficult for Alex.
-She also has some language and communication delays that should be addressed with language therapy, but Alex currently refuses to participate in this type of therapy.
-Alex's difficulty communicating her thoughts and feelings often cause additional anxiety for Alex, that in turn escalate acting out behavior.
-Helping her overcome her language delays could make a significant positive impact on Alex's success in school and in a family.
+She has been to several different elementary schools over the last three years which has made secure friendships difficult.
+Alexandria's difficulty communicating her thoughts and feelings often causes additional anxiety.
+That in turn escalates into acting-out behavior.
+Helping her overcome language delays could make a significant impact on this child's success in school and within a family.

-If your family has what it takes to give this special young lady a safe, loving, nurturing family and home; and if you have the time, energy and skills to devote to Alex’s emotional, social and developmental progress, her adoption team wants to hear from you!
+If your family has the time, energy and skills to devote to Alexandria's emotional, social and developmental progress, her adoption team wants to hear from you!
 Please call if you have a current completed home study and if you never quit when it comes to a challenge.
 Alexandria needs you!